-The fall and rise of Radamel Falcao
+EXCLUSIVE: The fall and rise of Radamel Falcao

 He swells with pride to consider the "unity and mentality" that each player has, and dreams of adding a Champions League winner's medal to the two Europa League titles he won with Porto and Atlético.

-"We're very excited for what's going on and what we're doing right now," he says, looking ahead to Monaco's trip to the Westfalenstadion Tuesday.
+"We're very excited for what's going on and what we're doing right now," he says, looking ahead to Monaco's trip to the Westfalenstadion.

 "We have a very strong rival in Dortmund, but I think it's a very level tie.
 Our hope is to beat them and go on in the competition.